alicia-moss/course-dbt/greenery/projects/project_week_2/readme.md

 **Marts**
 - *core/intermediate/dim_addresses.sql* - Added for easy look up of customer addresses formatted nicely.
 - *core/intermediate/dim_preferred_carriers.sql* - listing of each customer's preferred carrier.
-Would be nice for diving into delivery times/troubleshooting issues with carriers, or maybe offering customer promotions based on carrier.
+Would be good to have for diving into delivery times/troubleshooting issues with carriers, or maybe offering customer promotions based on carrier.
 - *core/dim_users.sql* - aggregate customer information based on what are likely to be the commonly-used fields.
 Incorporates various intermediate models.
 - *marketing/fact_user_orders.sql* - fact model showing summarized customer order information.
 - *product/intermediate/fact_product_best_sellers.sql* - a listing of the top 10 best selling items based on sales.
 I could imagine this being used for offering promotions, driving purchase orders, anticipating customer needs, etc.